-As we usher in the last Nikon 8 series what a wonderful way to end this line with a fine example of engineering and workmanship.
-Nikon did a great job with the many enhancements, and I like many of you are glad to see them finally come to fruition.
+We Nikon users usher in the last Nikon 8 series with the D850 release and what an excellent way to end this line with an excellent example of engineering and workmanship in the D850.
+Nikon did a great job including many enhancements pulled from the D5 and D500, and like many of you, I am glad to see this finally come to fruition.

 What is my 3 favorite enhancemenT found in the Nikon D850?
-The added focus sensors and spread, of course, the wonderful larger viewfinder, and of course the touch flip screen.
+The added focus sensors with improved focus speed and accuracy, the increased spread of focus points across the sensors, of course, the excellent larger viewfinder, and of also finally the touch flip screen.

 Now that I have the Nikon D850: I like all the improvements over the D800 and D810.
-However, both the D800 and D810 are very nice DSLRs.
+However, both the D800 and D810 are very lovely DSLRs.

 - The Tilt Touch screen is a winner.
-Like the D500, I use the touch-tilt screen all the time and it makes my photography so much more fluid out in the field, only now this touch screen has menu inputs at your fingertips.
+Like the D500, I use the touch-tilt screen all the time, and it makes my photography so much more fluid out in the field, only now this touch screen has menu inputs at your fingertips.
 Big, Bright, and as sensitive as any smartphone, the responsiveness of my touch inputs are quick and fast.
-I do still notice lag in some menus like going from menu to picture view - but not that troublesome or annoying.'
+The lag is near gone but remain in some menus like going from menu to picture view - but not that troublesome or annoying.'

 - 4K Video.
 Now full frame 4K at 8 bit.
 Be prepared to get your shots close to perfect using this codec @ 4gb files.
 Although I am not a video-centric person I do appreciate the addition of this feature, I like bringing home a few clips of wildlife in high resolution - amazing.
 More to come on the video features.